hydr-ai-lab/nautilus/README.md

 `Cut` calculates the wetted part of the geometry returning a new surface object (it adopts the same algoritm of previous functions)

 >      Body below the waterpane
+>
+## Getting started
+To use nautilus you will need an environment with the <a href="https://ubuntu.com/" target="_blank">Ubuntu</a> distribution of Linux and the cloned nautilus repository.
+A virtual environment or <a href="https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview" target="_blank">Windows Subsystem for Linux (WSL)</a> will also work.

+When you are using nautilus for the first time we suggest running the test case provided in the main branch.
+We have provided a test hull (the <a href="http://www.simman2008.dk/KCS/kcs_geometry.htm" target="_blank">KCS</a> with appendages) and an example test case to analyze the test hull under design conditions.

 ## Methods
 The file `src/SuperficieN.h` is the class header, so it contains the class description.
 The following is a simple description of the main implemented methods: